-Just as new mothers are quick to learn “no one thinks your baby is cute but you” – same goes for authors and their new book.
+As new mothers are quick to learn, “no one thinks your baby is cute but you” – the same goes for authors and their new books.
 We don’t want to hear about your book – there’s no reason we should invest our time in it.
 Talking about your book is boring and is probably why you rarely see unknown authors on Oprah.

 What we do want to hear, most of you probably don’t want to tell us anyway.
-So why do you want media coverage again – to tell us to buy your book?
-Do us a favor buy an Ad instead.
+So why do you want media coverage again – to ask us to buy your book?
+Do us a favor and buy an Ad instead.

-We always hear about the Oprah Effect but on November 16, 2009 we found out about the Sarah Palin Draw.
-Say what you will about the former Vice-Presidential candidate but one thing you should include is she can move a crowd.
+We always hear about the Oprah Effect, but on November 16, 2009, we found out about the Sarah Palin Draw.
+Say what you will about the former Vice-Presidential candidate, but you should include that she can move a crowd.

-When Harper Collins released Palin’s book “Going Rogue: An American Life” on November 1, 2009 readers bought up more than 460,000 copies in the first week according to Nielsen Bookscan.
-By the time Palin sat down on Oprah’s ‘proverbial’ couch –readers had already purchased 700,000 of the 2.5 million copies in print.
+When Harper Collins released Palin’s book “Going Rogue: An American Life” on November 1, 2009, readers bought up more than 460,000 copies in the first week, according to Nielsen Bookscan.
+By the time Palin sat on Oprah’s ‘proverbial’ couch –readers had already purchased 700,000 of the 2.5 million copies in print.

 So what could Oprah do for Palin?
 Wait, flip the script – what could Palin do for Oprah?

 Sarah might as well have been a media evangelist because she brought Oprah plenty of viewers.
-Palin came on Oprah’s talk show and instead of selling a book; she told her story.
-Palin talked about her daughter Bristol’s baby-daddy Levi; she talked about hurtful moments on the 2008 campaign trail and she talked about how she felt about Tina Fey’s impersonation of her.
+Palin came on Oprah’s talk show, and instead of selling a book, she told her story.
+Palin talked about her daughter Bristol’s baby-daddy Levi; she spoke of hurtful moments on the 2008 campaign trail and how she felt about Tina Fey’s impersonation of her.

-Which brings me to this, for those authors who say they want to be on Oprah’s show or on any TV/Radio show, column and/or magazine, answer this – “What’s your story?”
+This brings me to this, for those authors who say they want to be on Oprah’s show or on any TV/Radio show, column, and/or magazine, answer this – “What’s your story?”